 Stage #3 – Earning and Saving

 I also regret not being more bold about negotiating salaries.
 There are 2 ways to increase your savings rate: earn more or spend less.
 GO FOR BOTH!
 When I left Wells Fargo, I took less money to do a job I enjoyed more.
 They said “this is what the job pays,” and I accepted.
 I could/should have negotiated a higher salary.
 Had I done that, subsequent 5% or 10% raises would’ve been larger as well.
-After I gave my 2 weeks notice to become a real estate agent, my former company offered me a 30% raise plus other perks.
-That just tells me I should’ve been making more in the months/years leading up to that.
+After I gave my 2 weeks notice to become a real estate agent, my former company offered me a 30% raise plus other perks/stock.
+That just told me I should’ve been making more in the months/years leading up to that.

 Think of all major decisions as investments.
 Investments don’t have to be financially motivated, but do consider the financial consequences.
 Ask questions like “what is my opportunity cost of this decision”, “what are the short and long-term pros and cons”, or “does this help/hurt me get the things I want.”
 I’ve said before that time in market is more important than timing the market.
 Get started in your early 20s, stay disciplined, and reaching financial independence will be a certainty.
 Most likely, you’ll reach it decades before your peers.